 In countries where communities are subject to violent conflict, intimidation or repression, human rights defenders can be key agents for resistance and change, whose work has the potential to bring about the long-term development of democratic civil society and ultimately peace.
 This often places them at risk, making them targets for threats, abductions, forced disappearance or assassination, and other insidious kinds of attack, including public stigmatisation, defamation or criminal proceedings on trumped up charges.

 PBI exists to support and protect these courageous people who stand up for the rights and dignity of their communities because they believe in peace and justice for all.
-PBI's international volunteers bring visible support and represent an international spotlight that helps deter violence and widen the political space in which defenders can continue their legitimate work without fear.
+PBI's international volunteers bring visible support and represent an international spotlight that helps deter violence, allowing defenders to continue their legitimate work without fear.

 Back to Who we protect